alibaba/xquic/docs/API.md

 ```
 Close xquic connection instance.

-_xqc_conn_close_ will trigger the connection to close, xquic will send CONNECTION_CLOSE frame to peer and waiting for destruction.
-Application MUST not destroy its context related with xquic connection, until the connection close notify callback function is triggered.
+_xqc_conn_close_ will close the connection. xquic will send CONNECTION_CLOSE frame to peer and waiting for destruction.
+Application MUST not destroy its context related to xquic connection, until the connection close notify callback function is triggered.

 #### xqc_conn_get_errno
 ```